zheminzhou/pHierCC/README.rst

 HierCC runs in two modes.
 'Development mode' builds a multi-level hierarchical clustering scheme from scratch, whilst 'Production mode' assigns new in-coming genomes to clusters incrementally, without changing the cluster assignments of any existing genome.
 You can find technical details in the Supplementary Text of the `bioRxiv preprint <https://doi.org/10.1101/2020.11.25.397539>`_.

-- 'Development mode' requires only one file (--profile) containing allelic profiles of cgMLST STs, consisting of a table of columns of the ST numbers and the allelic numbers, separated by tabs, in either plain text or GZIP format.
+- 'Development mode' requires only one file (--profile) containing allelic profiles of cgMLST STs, in either plain text or GZIP format.
 You can find additional examples of allelic profiles in https://pubmlst.org/data.
-- 'Production mode' requires two input files.
-In addition to the profile file, this mode also requires a NPZ file (via --append) consisting a pre-existing multi-level assignment, which is part of the output (see below) of a previous HierCC run.
+- 'Production mode' is triggered when an additional option, '--append', is provided with a NPZ file consisting a pre-existing multi-level assignment, which is part of the output (see below) of a previous HierCC run.

 HierCC outputs
 --------------